 Electricity in Antigua

 You may find the electricity a little confusing in Antigua.
 Part of the island is 110 volts and part is 220 volts.
 Check with your hotel or apartment what the voltage is before plugging in any appliances.
 Sockets will usually be 2 or 3 pins.
 (US or Latin American style.

 Some sockets will require a voltage converter if you are travelling from the United States and Canda.
-Many hotels have both voltages available, however, if you are using Airbnb then you’ll want to confirm with your host what voltage and what sockets their property has.
+Many hotels have both voltages available, however, if you are staying in an apartment then you’ll want to confirm with your host what voltage and what sockets their property has.
 We recommend taking and using the SK Ross converter to protect all your devices.

 Drinking Water in Antigua

 It is safe to drink the tap water in Antigua and Barbuda, however, our host at one apartment advised that they did not drink the water.
 We always travel with filter water bottles that we use regardless of whether the tap water is safe or not.
 More times than not, it is the different minerals present in tap water that cause stomach upsets for travellers.
 Check out our guide to filter water bottles and see why we selected the Drinksafe Systems Travel Tap as our filter water bottle of choice – or buy the version of it in your territory here.